-The targets covering the proportion of surveyed rocky shore macroalgae communities at an acceptable condition has been achieved in the Celtic Seas and Greater North Sea Marine Strategy Framework Directive sub-regions.
-There is low confidence in the assessment results.
+The targets covering the proportion of surveyed rocky shore macroalgae communities at an acceptable condition have been achieved in the Celtic Seas Marine Strategy sub-region and constituent Regional Seas.
+Data was absent for the Greater North Sea Marine Strategy sub-region.
+Data coverage is limited and there is low confidence in the assessment results.

 Background

-This indicator is used to assess progress against the Water Framework Directive (European Commission, 2000) ecological status boundaries and areas of unacceptable impact which are components of the Marine Strategy Framework Directive rocky habitats targets set in the UK Marine Strategy Part One (HM Government, 2012).
+This indicator is used to assess progress against the Water Environment Regulations (WER) ecological status boundaries and areas of unacceptable impact which are components of the rocky habitats targets set in the UK Marine Strategy Part One (Defra, 2019).

 Key pressures and impacts